julemai/basin-fabric/regions/_new_template/README.md

 ## Clip forcings

-Extract forcings for each basin from RDRS-v2.1.
+Extract forcings for each basin XXXX from RDRS-v2.1.

 ```
 source env-3.10/bin/activate